1. Parenting

 How you can help

-• Recognize that your child is changing and accept those changes.
-Isn't it rather unfair to expect your little one to remain the way she used to be at age five?
+• Recognize and accept the changes your child is undergoing.
+Isn't it rather unfair to expect your tween to remain the way she was at age 7?

-• Note that your child is asserting their independence, has their own opinion about things.
-Does it upset you that your child is no longer so dependent on you, or does not require your approval for everything they do?
+• Note that your child is asserting their independence and opinions.
+Does it upset you that your child is no longer so dependent on you, or that they no longer require your approval for everything they do?

 • Ms Aarti stresses, "A supportive environment is essential.
 The best way to deal with this age group is for parents (and other adults, like teachers) to be more understanding and empathetic, instead of demanding and punitive."

-Your child will experience and display significant mood swings in the course of a day.
-So, there can be sudden outbursts of anger, a tendency to sulk, and get upset over seemingly trivial issues.
-Such behavior may seem inexplicable.
-And it can be challenging to stay calm through it all.
+Tweens experience significant mood swings in the course of a day.
+So, there can be sudden outbursts of anger, sulking, and reacting to seemingly trivial issues.
 This means your child is also suddenly more sensitive to everything you say.
 And they may react or respond in a way that disturbs you.
+It can be challenging to stay calm through these inexplicable behaviours.
 "Anger is the one emotion that most parents and teachers find hard to deal with because it also manifests as violence.
-However, even states like extreme anxiety, fear, and sadness are common in the tween years," observes Ms Aarti.
+However, even states like extreme anxiety, fear, and sadness are common in the tween years." - Ms Aarti.

 How you can help

-• First, try not to take it personally when your tween is rude.
+• Try not to take it personally when your tween is rude.
 They do not mean what they say.
-Rather than immediately punishing your child, give them some quiet time so they can calm down.
+Rather than reacting or threatening them, give them some quiet time to calm down.

 • Then, ask them why they are upset.
-Just listen and try not to interrupt or tell them what to do.
+Listen and try not to interrupt or tell them what to do.
 Instead of lecturing, allow them to explain.
-It will also help if you hug them and say you love them.
+Once everyone has calmed down, reassure your child that your love for them does not change, even when you disagree with their behaviour.

-• Then be firm and reasonable.
+• Be firm and reasonable.
 Offer help with time management and make sure they know some rules are non-negotiable.
-Help them prioritize and let them have screentime after their homework and studies are completed.
+Help them prioritize and let them have screen time after their homework and studies are completed.

-As your child grows and changes, their habits have an impact on their wellbeing.
-For instance, your child's moodiness and behavior may sometimes be caused by sleep deprivation that leaves them overtired and unable to cope with what is happening.
+As your child grows and changes, their habits impact their well-being.
+For instance, your child's moodiness may sometimes be caused by sleep deprivation, leaving them overtired and cranky.

 Similarly, unregulated screentime compromises their physical activity and play.
 Another vital aspect is diet.
 Sugary cereal for breakfast, and fried foods too often, can play havoc with their health.
 Stress that builds up between family members can also affect the child's emotional state.